Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Biquadratic curves in and cubics in

-Cayley proved that using a linear transformation in one variable in $Q$ given by \eqref{eq:biquad1}, one can get that the discriminant polynomials $\mathcal D_{Q_x}(y)$ and $\mathcal D_{Q_y}(x)$ have equal corresponding coefficients.
-Thus, Cayley got the following
+In \cite{Cayley1871}, Cayley proved that using a linear transformation in one variable in $Q$ given by \eqref{eq:biquad1}, one can get that the discriminant polynomials $\mathcal D_{Q_x}(y)$ and $\mathcal D_{Q_y}(x)$ have equal corresponding coefficients.
+Thus, he proved the following:

-\begin{proposition}[Cayley, \cite{Cayley1871}] Given a smooth curve $\mathcal C$ in $\mathbb P^1\times \mathbb P^1$ defined by a nonsymmetric biquadratic equation \eqref{eq:biquad}, then there exists a projective transformation in one variable $f$ such that $\hat Q(x, y)=Q(x,f(y))$ is symmetric. \end{proposition}

-In the case of a smooth biquadratic $Q$, according to Theorem \ref{th:smooth}, the discriminant polynomials have four distinct roots each and the two cross-ratios of the roots of each of these quartic polynomials are equal.
-Thus, there exists a M\"obius transformation $f$, that maps the roots of $\mathcal D_{Q_x}(y)$ to the roots of $\mathcal D_{Q_y}(x)$.
-The transformation $f$ symmetrizes the biquadratic $Q$.
+\begin{proposition}[Cayley, \cite{Cayley1871}] Let $\mathcal C$ be a smooth curve in $\mathbb P^1\times \mathbb P^1$ defined by a nonsymmetric biquadratic equation \eqref{eq:biquad}.
+Then there exists a projective transformation $f$ in one variable such that $\hat Q(x, y)=Q(x,f(y))$ is symmetric. \end{proposition} \begin{proof} Here we give an outline.
+For a complete proof, see \cite{Sam}.
+According to Theorem \ref{th:smooth}, each of the two the discriminant polynomials has four distinct roots, and the two cross-ratios of the roots of each of these quartic polynomials are equal.
+Thus, there exists a M\"obius transformation $f$ that maps the roots of $\mathcal D_{Q_x}(y)$ to the roots of $\mathcal D_{Q_y}(x)$.
+The transformation $f$ symmetrizes the biquadratic polynomial $Q$. \end{proof}

-The list of nonsmooth biquadratics that can be symmetrized as well as the list of those that cannot be symmetrized was given by Frobenius.
-See \cite{Sam} for a proof of Proposition \ref{prop:sym}.
-In \cite{Sam} the list of nonsmooth cases is provided, divided them into cases that can be symmetrized and those that can't.
-We will come back to this list later, see Section \ref{sec:singular}.
+Frobenius gave in \cite{Fr} a complete list of those that can be symmetrized as well as the list of those that cannot, see also \cite{Sam}.
+We will come back to that list in Section \ref{sec:singular}.

-\section{From a smooth biquadratic in $\mathbb{P}^1\times\mathbb{P}^1$ to a smooth cubic in $\mathbb{P}^2$}
+\subsection{From a smooth biquadratic in $\mathbb{P}^1\times\mathbb{P}^1$ to a smooth cubic in $\mathbb{P}^2$}